Complete Step by Step Guide on How to do Taxes for Accountant Freelancers

-Remember that self-employment tax that required extra paperwork and double pay in amount that a standard employee would pay?
+Remember that self-employment tax required extra paperwork and double pay in an amount that a standard employee would pay?
 There is a deduction for that!
-In fact, 50% of the self-employment tax that you pay in can be claimed as a tax deduction.
+In fact, 50% of the self-employment tax that you pay can be claimed as a tax deduction.

 Many items fall under the category of business expenses when figuring out the taxes for a self-employed person.
 The IRS states that “business expenses are the cost of carrying on a trade or business”.
 This allows for deductions on the costs of anything necessary or ordinary in the business activities you engage in.

-Deductible expenses include items used to create an inventory; in bookkeeping terms, this is the expenses built into your cost of goods sold figures.
-Cost of goods sold encapsulate more than just the item being sold, things like storage, shipping, raw materials, and overhead can be used in the overall cost of goods sold calculation.
+Deductible expenses include items used to create an inventory; in bookkeeping terms, these are the expenses built into your cost of goods sold figures.
+The cost of goods sold encapsulates more than just the item being sold, things like storage, shipping, raw materials, and overhead can be used in the overall cost of goods sold calculation.
 This means the combined total of these expenses can be tax-deductible.

 The use of your personal assets for your business is also tax-deductible.
-If you use your home as an office, you may be able to deduct portions of mortgage and upkeep as business expenses.
-The same goes for your personal vehicle based off of mileage calculations.
+If you use your home as an office, you may be able to deduct portions of the mortgage and upkeep as business expenses.
+The same goes for your personal vehicle based on mileage calculations.